Code-Institute-Submissions/tgc07-project02/README.md

 ![Mobile results](report/screenshots/08-mobile-results.png "Mobile results")

 Members of the general public would want to:
-- easily obtain food hygiene data of businesses and thereby enabling them to make informed decisions about the food that they buy.
+- easily obtain food hygiene data of businesses, enabling them to make informed decisions about the food that they buy.
 - search by business name, address, postcode and/or hygiene rating.
 - easily locate the business with the help of a map.
 - find the relevant local authority contact information in the event of any enquiries or complaints.